johnsusek/praeco/README.md

 If the test is returning results, but you are not receiving any alerts, check the error log.
 There may be a problem with your alerter settings.
 Make sure you edited rules/BaseRule.config and have correct values in there.

-If the test is not returning results, even though you think it should, try reading the [elastalert 2 docs](https://elastalert2.readthedocs.io/en/latest/ruletypes.html#rule-types) for your rule type.
+If the test is not returning results, even though you think it should, try reading the [ElastAlert 2 docs](https://elastalert2.readthedocs.io/en/latest/ruletypes.html#rule-types) for your rule type.
 Compare the yaml from praeco with the options from the docs to make sure the rule is being created as expected.
 If praeco is generating the wrong yaml, please file an issue.

 #### Failed to establish a new connection: [Errno 111] Connection refused